SeeedDocument/Seeed-WiKi/README.md

 This Documentation is managed by Seeed, and we warmly welcome contribution to this documentation project.

-* Improve grammar of fix wrong typing.
+* Improve grammar or fix wrong typing.
 * Additional content to help provide a better understanding for the users
 * A better image for a better performance
 * Translations to other languages